 Abraham Maslow is known for establishing the theory of a hierarchy of needs, writing that humans are motivated by unsatisfied needs, and that certain lower needs need to be satisfied before higher needs can be satisfied.
 Maslow studied exemplary people such as Albert Einstein, Jane Addams, Eleanor Roosevelt, and Frederick Douglas rather than mentally ill people.
-This was a radical departure from two of the famous schools of sychology of his day: Freud and B.F.
+This was a radical departure from two of the famous schools of psychology of his day: Freud and B.F.
 Skinner.
-Freud saw little difference between the According to Maslow such a belief, was the result of Freud's study of mentally ill the study of crippled, stunted, immature, and unhealthy specimens can yield acripple psychology and a cripple philosophy" (Motivation and Personality).
+Freud saw little difference between the motivations of humans and animals.
+We are rational beings; however, we do not act that way.
+According to Maslow such a belief, was the result of Freud's study of mentally ill people.
+"The study of crippled, stunted, immature, and unhealthy specimens can yield only a cripple psychology and a cripple philosophy" (Motivation and Personality).